Written by Scribendi

 Effect: "Effect" is a noun that means an outcome or result.
 It is also a verb that means "to make happen."

-Are you unsure whether to use "affect" or "effect," simply guessing which of these words to use in a given sentence?
-The distinction between "affect" and "effect" is particularly confusing because both words are pretty much pronounced the same.
-They also have similar meanings.
+Are you unsure whether to use "affect" or "effect?"
+Do you find yourself simply guessing which of these words to use in a given sentence?
+You're not alone.
+Remembering the difference between "affect" and "effect" is especially confusing because both words have very similar pronunciations, in addition to having very similar meanings.

 Here's a sentence that uses both words correctly: "The cold weather 'affected' the crops; the 'effect' of the cold weather was a lower yield."

-If you find yourself scratching your head trying to see the difference between affect and effect in the above sentence, never fear!
-This article will explain when to use each word, clearly stating their definitions and providing examples and tips to help you use the correct term every time.
+If you find yourself scratching your head unable to discern the difference between "affect" and "effect" in the above sentence, never fear!
+This article will explain when to use each word and provide plenty of helpful examples and tips to help you remember which word to use.

 When to Use "Affect"